Being a parent is tough.

 None of us escape parenthood intact.
 It breaks us all down.
 But this is not a sign of failure.
 The struggle is not something to feel ashamed about, to judge yourself over or to fear judgment from anybody else.
 Everybody has a mountain to climb.
-Difficultly is proof of life, it’s a sign this amazing transformational process has already began.
+Difficulty is proof of life.
+When we come to a rough patch, it’s a sign this amazing transformational process has already begun.
 Something new is now breaking through.

 “Vulnerability isn’t so much about allowing others in as it is about letting you out.”

 If you are anything like me…